-Thanks to the EWVP, Girl Scouts of the USA has been able to support councils and volunteers through conservation-related grants, outdoor volunteer resources and tools such as outdoor skill-building videos, the interactive Venture Out!, Outdoor Education in Girl Scouting, and more.
-Ultimately, it helps bring outdoor experiences and environmental and wildlife stewardship to the forefront of girls' lives.
+Thanks to the EWVP, Girl Scouts of the USA has been able to support councils and volunteers through conservation-related grants, outdoor volunteer resources, such as skill-building videos, Venture Out!, Outdoor Education in Girl Scouting, the development of national outdoor outcomes (PDF), Girl Scouts Soar in the Outdoors (PDF) research report, and more.
+Ultimately, the EWVP brings outdoor experiences and environmental stewardship to the forefront of girls' lives.

-"Only by educational processes can ... any reasonable quantities of wildlife be preserved for the satisfaction and companionship of future generations."
+Only by educational processes can ... any reasonable quantities of wildlife be preserved for the satisfaction and companionship of future generations. —Herford N. Elliott